 If I had a Euro for every time I’ve heard someone describe a problematic situation with “we don’t speak the same language”, I’d be rich by now. :) It’s annoyingly common and often true.
 If only there were a solution to this problem!

 If you’ve come across DDD, you’re probably familiar with the concept of “ubiquitous language”.
-Trying to apply it together with your domain expert is an as obvious tips as it is helpful.
+Trying to apply it together with your domain expert is as obvious a tip as it is helpful.
 I wrote a bit about the power of sharing a language in an old post.
-It’s still a good reminder to myself that the power is almost scary and therefore should only be used for good.
+It’s still a good reminder to myself that the power is almost scary, and should therefore only be used for good.

 2 - Really understand why

-Understanding the domain expert is absolutely crucial since without first understanding, it’s not going to work out to collaboratively develop the needed new thinking.
+Understanding the domain expert is absolutely crucial since without first understanding, it won't be possible to collaboratively develop the new thinking that is needed.
 To understand, it’s not enough to listen and capture; you need to really get why.
-That said, there is a risk of overusing that word in the conversations, and when that happens it can start to feel almost like an attack.
+That said, there's a risk of overusing that word in conversations, and when that happens it can start to feel almost like an attack.

-If you notice that you’re whys aren’t received well by the domain expert, try switching tactics.
+If you notice you’re whys aren’t received well, try switching tactics.
 Instead of just asking why, try describing your current understanding, preferably using a concrete example.
 This often changes the dynamics in the room!

 3 - Ask the “stupid” questions

-What often stops us from using this tool is the fear of letting other people know that we don’t get it yet.
+What often stops us from using this tool is the fear of letting others see that we don’t get it yet.
 But you should optimise for understanding, not for looking smart or seeming like you already know everything.

 Pippi Longstocking says something along the lines of “I’ve never tried that before, so I’m probably very good at it”, but that might be taking it a step too far.